American College of Gastroenterology

 Table 1

-Anyone who cannot/will not eat, or cannot maintain their fluid and/or nutritional status by oral eating or by tube feeding may be appropriate for intravenous nutrition.
-Again, the preferred route is by using someone's GI tract, but this is not always possible.
-The intravenous route is more complicated and expensive to do and is almost always started in the hospital.
+Anyone who cannot eat or cannot maintain their fluid and/or nutritional status by eating by mouth or by tube feeding may be appropriate for intravenous nutrition.
+Again, the preferred route for nutrition is by using someone's GI tract through enteral nutrition, but this is not always possible.
+The intravenous route is more complicated, expensive, and always needs to be started in the hospital.

-Parenteral nutrition access options include central venous catheters which may include short term catheters which are tubes that are put in place in the hospital and generally removed prior to discharge and long term options (such as tunneled Hickman catheters) located in the upper chest, peripherally inserted central catheters (PICC) located in the upper arm, and ports implanted under the skin usually in the upper chest wall.
+Parenteral nutrition is given by a central venous catheter device, which may include short term catheters which are tubes that are put in place in the hospital and generally removed prior to discharge and long term options (such as tunneled catheters) located in the upper chest, peripherally inserted central catheters (PICCs) located in the upper arm, and ports implanted under the skin usually in the upper chest wall.
 (See figures 2 and 3 below).
-Many catheters are available in multilumen versions to allow for simultaneous infusion of multiple fluids and/or medications.
+Many catheters are available with multiple tubes (lumens) which allow for simultaneous infusion of fluids and/or medications.
 Central venous catheters are commonly used for patients requiring weeks, months or years of therapy.
-These are tunneled under the skin and put in place either in a Radiology Department or in an operating room.
-They require dressing care to be performed by the patient, a family member or a Home Care Service.
+These are tunneled under the skin and most commonly placed by an interventional radiologist.
+They require dressing care to be performed by the patient, a family member or home health staff.
 A PICC is commonly used in patients who require therapy for a short duration, usually for several weeks to a few months.
-A PICC may be placed while in the hospital at the patient's bedside, in the Radiology Department or rarely at home by a specially trained registered nurse.
-Depending on the local protocol, a PICC also may require routine flushing with a drug called heparin to prevent clogging and additional site care.
+A PICC is typically placed in the hospital by a specialized team of nurses or an interventional radiologist.
+Similar to tunneled lines, PICCs require ongoing care.
 Ports are often used for patients requiring months to years of therapy and are commonly used where intermittent infusion therapy is needed such as cancer chemotherapy.
 Care of a port is needed only when the port is accessed.
-This is done by cleaning the skin before placing the special needle into the port and monitoring of the port site closely.
-Ports allow for people to maintain their body image, and there are no external components that may be prone to damage when the port is not in use.
-Placement of a port usually occurs in an operating room or by a Radiologist with X-ray guidance.
+This is done by cleaning the skin before placing the special needle into the port and monitoring the port site closely.
+Ports allow people to maintain their body image, and there are no external components that may be prone to damage when the port is not in use.
+Placement of a port is typically done by an interventional radiologist.

 Figure 2: Catheters - Parenteral Nutrition – Temporary